-

 Learn About George Balanchine One Tweet at a Time

 When you’ve been working on a book like Balanchine and Kirstein’s American Enterprise, the real story of what happened during George Balanchine‘s first decade in the United States, you accumulate a lot of information.
-To give you an idea of Read more
+To give you an idea of what I mean, below is a screenshot of my Finder window.
+This is the “periodicals”… Read more